florentpoujol/php8-type-system/readme.md

 # PHP 8 type system in-depth, and tools for static analysis

-This repo contains what I hope is a decent description of all aspects of **PHP 8.1+ type system**, the community tools to help work with typehints and PHPDocs as well as the **static analysers** that rely on the type system to find inconsistencies and bugs in your programs.
+This repo contains what I hope is a decent description of all aspects of **PHP 8.1+ type system**, the community tools to help work with type declarations and PHPDocs as well as the **static analysers** that rely on the type system to find inconsistencies and bugs in your programs.

 <br>